RobertoTorino/new-cdk-app/README.md

 # AWS CDK Workshop

-## Deploy a Lambda and a S3 Bucket with the AWS CDK
+## Deploy a Lambda function and a S3 Bucket with the AWS CDK

 ![cdk.png](images/cdk.png)